Sixteen years ago I did something that would change my life forever. I moved to Pittsburgh.

 I had friends and family all ask me hesitantly, “What’s Pittsburgh like?
 Is there anything to do there?”
-After fifteen years, here’s my response.
+After sixteen years, here’s my response.

 This is Pittsburgh…